OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler.rst

 The policy used to place a VM can be configured in two places:

-* Globally, for all the VMs in the configuration file ``/etc/one/sched.conf`` of Scheduler.
+* Globally, for all the VMs in the configuration file ``/etc/one/sched.conf`` of the scheduler.
 * For each VM, as defined by the general ``SCHED_RANK`` and ``SCHED_DS_RANK`` and NIC-specific ``SCHED_RANK`` in the VM template.

 .. _schg_configuration: